opensafely/documentation/docs/data-provider-integration.md

 ## Introduction

-For a backend implementer to offer new data for OpenSAFELY, there are two technical requirements:
+For a data provider to offer new data for OpenSAFELY, there are two technical requirements:

 1. The data being offered must satisfy [OpenSAFELY Contracts](contracts-intro.md).
-2. The backend must have an [implementation in OpenSAFELY Data Builder](data-builder-intro.md).
+2. The data backend must have an [implementation in OpenSAFELY Data Builder](data-builder-intro.md).

 ## Implementing existing OpenSAFELY Contracts

-The existing [Contracts reference](contracts-reference.md) provides data specifications for both OpenSAFELY users and backend implementers.
+The existing [Contracts reference](contracts-reference.md) provides data specifications for both OpenSAFELY users and data providers.

 An OpenSAFELY backend implements one or more of these specifications.
-Each specification pertains to a specific health care data domain.
+Each specification covers a specific health care data domain.

 For each data column in a Contract, the Contract details: